 Most CBCT scanners use short radiation pulses rather than continually exposing patients during gantry rotation, and reconstruction time is getting shorter due to more efficient techniques, with a move towards AI-based image reconstruction.
 ‘One of the key optimisation strategies in CBCT is to optimise the field of view to the minimum needed for a diagnostic question,’ he said.
 ‘A range of different field of views have direct impact on the patient dose.’

 Will technology make artifacts a thing of the past?

 Artifacts – caused from metals in dental implants, for example – are an issue to consider with CBCT, Kortesniemi added.
 These can cause additional scatter and beam hardening.
-He believes with evolving image calculation and reconstruction techniques there will be better means to correct these artifacts, which may also be caused through patient movements, to improve the overall image quality.
+He believes that evolving image calculation and reconstruction techniques will provide better means to correct these artifacts, which may also be caused through patient movements, to improve the overall image quality.

 The expert said DAP (dose area product) provides a simple and robust dosimetry unit for CBCT and avoids scatter problems in measurement.
 Comparing CBCT to MDCT, he said CBCT had lower performance in terms of scan time, soft tissue contrast and clinical applications, but had positives in terms of cost, required area, patient dose – to some extent – and spatial resolution.

 ‘The method of choice’ for head and neck region

 Following up, Professor Bert De Foer, from the GZA Hospitals in Antwerp, Belgium, spoke about current clinical indications for CBCT in the head and neck, discussing its use in sinonasal, dental and temporal bone imaging.
 He said with CBCT, most patients are sitting upright and the X-ray source is turning around the patient and scanning on flat panel.
 Disadvantages of CBCT include poor soft tissue resolution, limited scan range, motion artefacts, and the process is time consuming.